-Students are placed on Academic/Financial Aid Warning if they do not meet Satisfactory Academic Progress (SAP) at any evaluation point in their program.
-Students are allowed only one academic/ financial aid warning during their program.
-A student placed on Academic/Financial Aid Warning must show both academic progress at the end of each class and the ability to achieve SAP by the end of the term, or they will be withdrawn from the institution.
-The student will remain in an Academic/Financial Aid Warning status until the completion of the next term, at which time they must meet SAP or be academically withdrawn.
-Students are considered to be maintaining SAP while on Academic/Financial Aid Warning and maintain eligibility for Title IV funding.
+Students are placed on either Academic or Financial Aid Warning if they do not meet Satisfactory Academic Progress (SAP) at any evaluation point in their program.
+Students are allowed only one Academic or Financial Aid warning during their program.
+A student placed on either Academic or Financial Aid Warning must show both academic progress at the end of each class and the ability to achieve SAP by the end of the term, or they will be academically withdrawn from the institution.
+Students considered to be maintaining SAP while on Academic or Financial Aid Warning will maintain eligibility for Title IV funding.